mbraak/django-mptt-admin/README.md

 The package is tested with Django 1.4.5 and 1.5.1, and Mptt 0.5.5.
 Also with Python 2.6 and 2.7.

+* This version is not compatible with Django 1.3.
+Please use django-mptt-admin 0.1.2 for Django 1.3 support.

+* There is experimental support for Python 3.
+This works with Django 1.5+ and with the *update-things* branch of django-mptt.

 Installation
 ------------